dashanan13/Ghost-Azure-public/README.md

 2. The other part is a pipeline to keep the Webapps updated with latest code via a pipeline file azure-pipelines.yml This is a Azure pipelines file that can be used with Azure Devops.
     Azure devops should have a connection to the subscription being deployed, pipeline will needs the following variables
-    a.
-AzureSubscription:  Name of the connection that was established between Azure devops and azure subscription
+    - AzureSubscription:  Name of the connection that was established between Azure devops and azure subscription
-    b.
-RESOURCEGROUP:  RG that you want ot deploy to
+    - RESOURCEGROUP:  RG that you want ot deploy to
-    c.
-WEBAPP1:    Name of first Webapp
+    - WEBAPP1:    Name of first Webapp
-    d.
-UrlProduction1: URL of first Webapp
+    - UrlProduction1: URL of first Webapp
-    e.
-UrlStaging1:    Name of first Webapp slot named "staging"
+    - UrlStaging1:    Name of first Webapp slot named "staging"
-    f.
-WEBAPP2:    Name of Second Webapp
+    - WEBAPP2:    Name of Second Webapp
-    g.
-UrlProduction2: URL of first Webapp
+    - UrlProduction2: URL of first Webapp
-    h.
-UrlStaging2:    Name of first Webapp slot named "staging"
+    - UrlStaging2:    Name of first Webapp slot named "staging"
-    i.
-WEBJOBNAME: 'redeploy'
+    - WEBJOBNAME: 'redeploy'
-    j.
-SlotNameStaging:    'staging'
+    - SlotNameStaging:    'staging'

 Note: The website starts to warmup only when it is accessed and it takes a few minutes to warm up.